clemtibs/wf2ls/README.md

 The script is aware of and can convert the internal Workflowy timestamps used for marking bullets as modified and completed.
 Right now, it only transfers the "completed" time to the LogSeq results.
-It uses the `completed-on::` property and adds the date in "MMMM dd, yyyy" format as a page link.
-This isn't currently configurable but shouldn't be hard to toggle on/off or change the property used.
+It uses the `completed-on::` property and adds the date in format specified in the `dateFormat` setting as a page link.
 Transferring the "last modified" time is currently skipped as it might clutter up the LogSeq notes and might not be that useful outside of `LOGBOOK` entries, where I could see potential use.

-Other formats for the dates can be implemented relatively easily, but are not yet.
 Luckily, LogSeq can still recognize a variety of formats, even if they aren't the users selected viewing preference.

 Time zones are a whole different animal.
 View the comments in `date.js` for